seqscope/NovaScope/docs/installation/env_setup.md

 Below is a brief description of all the items in the YAML file.

 !!! tip
-    To create your own `config_env.yaml` file for the environment setup, you may copy from [our example available in our GitHub repository](https://github.com/seqscope/NovaScope/blob/main/info/config_env.yaml).
-Remember to replace the placeholders with your specific input variables to customize it according to your needs.
+    To create your own `config_env.yaml` file for the environment setup, you may copy from [our example](https://github.com/seqscope/NovaScope/blob/main/info/config_env.yaml).

+    Please replace the placeholders with your specific input variables.

 ## Tools